VirtualEstatePlanner/CRATE/README.md

 1. Own a macOS computer
 2. Be very lazy
 3. Make sure the docker daemon is running
-4. Run `yarn dist-all` to make executables for all platforms in the `binaries` directory
+4. Run `yarn dist:all` to make executables for all platforms and architectures in the `binaries` directory
 5. Your mac will tell you when it's done

 [TOC](#table-of-contents 'Jump back to the Table of Contents')